Land and Pest Management

 - Provision of Safety Signage: Signage is supplied to property owners, instructing them on the importance of placement and visibility for safety.

-Property owners hold responsibility for the placement of baits on their properties following the Council’s guidelines as per legislation standards.
+- Placement of Baits: Property owners hold responsibility for the placement of baits on their properties following the Council’s guidelines as per legislation standards.

 -